kubernetes-sigs/kube-api-linter/docs/linters.md

 - `array`: []T, [N]T (slices and arrays)
 - `object`: struct, map[K]V

-#### Strict Type Constraints
+#### Named Type Constraints

-For markers that can be applied to both fields and types with type constraints, the `strictTypeConstraint` flag controls where the marker should be declared when used with named types:
+For markers that can be applied to both fields and types with type constraints, the `namedTypeConstraint` field controls where the marker should be declared when used with named types:

-- When `strictTypeConstraint` is `false` (default): The marker can be declared on either the field or the type definition.
+- `AllowTypeOrField` (default): The marker can be declared on either the field or the type definition.
-- When `strictTypeConstraint` is `true`: The marker must be declared on the type definition, not on fields using that type.
+- `OnTypeOnly`: The marker must be declared on the type definition, not on fields using that type.

-Example with `strictTypeConstraint: true`:
+Example with `namedTypeConstraint: OnTypeOnly`:

 ```go
 // ✅ Valid: marker on type definition